Balázs Nagy: 2020–2021 season

-Partnership with Pavlova
+Pair skating with Maria Pavlova

 2021–2022 season

 Nagy formed a new partnership with Russian skater Maria Pavlova to represent his native Hungary.
 Making their debut at the Budapest Trophy, where they were seventh, they then competed twice on the Challenger series, finishing fifth at the 2021 Denis Ten Memorial Challenge and thirteenth at the 2021 CS Golden Spin of Zagreb.

 After winning the silver medal at the 2022 Four National Championships and the Hungarian Championships, Pavlova/Nagy made their debut at the European Championships, finishing eleventh.

 The pair parted ways following the season.
 Nagy would later explain that "I fell out of love with the sport, so I stepped away for a little bit.
 I had surgery again–my other shoulder.
 While I was recovering from that one, that was when I reached out to U.S. Figure Skating."

-Partnership with Liu
+Pair skating with Chelsea Liu

-2023–2024 season
+2023–2024 season: Grand Prix bronze

 In April 2023, Nagy tried out with Chelsea Liu.
 They announced their partnership in May.

 Liu/Nagy made their domestic debut by winning the Glacier Falls Summer Classic, before being sent to make their international debut on the Challenger debut at the 2023 CS Autumn Classic International.
 They attracted notice for their innovative climactic lift in the free skate, but finished fourth.
 They were subsequently invited to make their Grand Prix debut at the 2023 Skate America, finishing third in the short program with a new personal best score (61.23).
 They were third in the free skate as well, despite Liu making two Salchow errors, winning the bronze medal.
 Liu said that "winning a medal on the Grand Prix is great, but what feels even better is that we put out a great program."
 Liu/Nagy went on to place sixth at the 2023 NHK Trophy.

 In advance of the 2024 U.S. Championships, Liu/Nagy were preemptively assigned to the American team for the 2024 Four Continents Championships in Shanghai, which were to occur a week after the national championship.
 At the national championships, they finished sixth in the short program.
 In the free skate they came third in the segment, moving up to fourth overall in the process, despite struggles on their jump and throw elements.
 Nagy said they were "a little bit frustrated that we were not able to show off our throws the way they've been in training."
 At the Four Continents Championships the following weekend, Liu/Nagy came third in the short program, winning a bronze small medal, despite Liu stumbling out of her jump.
 Liu said that they had "been working so hard on our throws and they've been so good since the New Year.
 I'm super happy that we were able to show that."
 They had a difficult free skate, and dropped to seventh.

 On March 26, Liu announced she had ended her partnership with Nagy to prioritize her mental health.